 An insight to iaidō

 In my honest opinion iaidō, is grossly misunderstood and something I wish I had found much earlier in life.
-There are many iaidō instructors who have a pompous arrogant attitude that really puts you off martial arts, don’t be deterred as the wrong attitude is the person not the martial art.
+There are many iaidō instructors and iaido schools, there just is not enough iaido dojo.
 So after ten or eleven years of iaidō I think I have found the answer this martial art is the only true way of using a Japanese sword.
 The style of iaido (or iaijutsu if speaking historically) will depend on the geographical part of Japan in which it was used.
 Iaidō was only taught to those of samurai class, so if away on business or moving to other parts of old Japan for whatever reason then your sword and your skills went with you and it is only natural for people to talk, be sociable, exchange ideas or argue and fight so my belief is that there are similarities throughout the many styles simply because people did over a period of 600 years do what people do, hence the evolution of Japanese swordsmanship from the 1200’s to today.

 To help you capture a feeling of what iaidō is, I have below written about the influence that iaidō has had on us already through old movies.

 So, the martial art of iaidō involves a variety of techniques known as kata.
 Each kata is in a set of forms for either sitting techniques called seiza waza or standing techniques called tachi waza and each kata has a bunkai or meaning of the technique.
 One way of describing the feeling of iaidō is akin to the ‘showdowns’ in western movies whereby two people meet to shoot to the death in one quick draw of the pistol, one squeeze of the trigger and the re-holstering of the gun.
-This is exactly iaido, but no gun a sword is used instead.
+This is exactly iaido in my opinion, no gun but a sword is used instead.
 At great speed and with surgical precision we practice the fast draw of the sword, remembering the curved blade is anywhere from 27 to 30 inches housed in a soft wooden scabbard (called saya) only a few millimetres thick.
 This is one reason why everyone in this martial art trains with a blunt sword as it is possible to cut through the sheath and cut your left hand at the point of holding the sheath upon the draw.
 So you have to learn to draw at speed a curved two and a half foot heavy razor blade, in a straight line out of a curved soft wood sheath.
-Good luck with that, I am sticking to my blunt sword.
 Those who practice iaidō will understand this and at first it is very hard just to get nuk-iuchi the drawing and cutting of the target (or opponent) in one move exactly like a western showdown.
 Instead of the many ways of re-holstering the gun, maybe a spin around the finger or a slow placement whereby the cowboy is ready to shoot again, is something that is identical to the feelings associated to your kata.
 The quick fast draw of the sword, disabling your opponent’s right arm so they cannot draw their sword, in the effective time possible and ironing out all the wrinkles of useless body motion, your sword is re-positioned for the final cut.
 Just like you see in the cowboy showdowns, there are moments of pause before the re-sheathing of the sword is called noto.
 The re-sheathing of the sword is different among the martial arts of iaido but always slow in places in case your opponent is not dead and you may need to draw again.
 The cult western movies took all the feeling and detail of the famous cowboy showdown from old Japanese 1950’s and 1960’s samurai movies, so when you watch some of the classics western movies, which are understood to be how the west was actually may have inspired movie making of the modern modern western movies for example Back to the Future II plays off the old Clint Eastwood movies with the famous show down with a comedy twist.
-You are really watching upcycled Japanese samurai movies, when you are watching any western from the 1950’s onwards and to pay homage to the Japanese influence the 1971 movie Red Sun which starred Toshirô Mifune an already highly accomplished Japanese actor.
-Interestingly there is a scene in this movie showing the character portrayed by Toshirô Mifune as using bo-shuriken (throwing spikes) against Native American Indians further enforcing my belief that the film writers of the time were guided by the support and guidance of the Japanese masters who used traditional weapons then, than more recent movies seem to influence as mystical.
+You are really watching upcycled Japanese samurai movies, when you are watching any western from the 1950’s onwards and to pay homage to the Japanese influence.

-I think that trying to explain iaidō as a set varied kata using a sword is simply unjustified; at its very basic core root it is from the western understanding of cowboy movies that inspired you as a child to play cowboys or the office warrior that likes to shoot you at board meetings with his two fingers and thumbs.
-It is all because Akira Kurosawa captured his perception of iaidō and the samurai class then translated it into movies that have inspired many across the world without their knowing.
+I think that trying to explain iaidō as a set varied kata using a sword is simply unjustified.
 With the many wonderful kata of iaidō and the other great martial arts we practice, repeatedly, we strive to improve and better ourselves.
 We gain attention and focus, we see so much more and remove the moments that are not required.
 We do not waste our time; in fast draw or duel when your opponent has incentive to kill you (historically speaking) you have not a nano second to waste.
 Your muscle memory already knows and instinct takes over – only the fastest person wins.

 Kagami no sensei – mirror teacher, your reflection teaches you right from wrong.